What is social listening?

 Social listening and ethics

 After reading this article you are convinced of the added value of this Data Science application.
 However, you should not just get started: there are important questions that you should ask yourself.
 What do you want to achieve with it?
 And also: is it ethically responsible in your context to apply social listening?
+If you are considering getting started with social listening, we would be happy to look at your research question and the associated next steps with you.

-This is an article by Marieke Schulte, Data Science Consultant, Digital Power
+This is an article by Marieke Schulte

 Marieke Schulte